HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 {{ figure_markup(
   image="button-name-sources.png",
-  caption="Button accessible name source.", description="A bar chart showing the contents are used for 59% of desktop buttons and 57% of mobile buttons, aria-label attribute is used for 24%, there is no accessible name for 10% and 12%, the value attribute is used for 6% and 5%, title attribute is used for 1% on both." chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ32BLKultx6YJbcQP5DB6a4NTnf4h9RCC3QXte5oS-Onx-9cFqiPQ23dWgWgffj2QA1Q60zhrxJVYb/pubchart?oid=1222426699&format=interactive", sheets_gid="883063802", sql_file="button_name_sources.sql"
+  caption="Button accessible name source.", description="A bar chart showing the contents are used for 59% of desktop buttons and 57% of mobile buttons, aria-label attribute is used for 24%, there is no accessible name for 10% and 12%, the value attribute is used for 6% and 5%, title attribute is used for 1% on both.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ32BLKultx6YJbcQP5DB6a4NTnf4h9RCC3QXte5oS-Onx-9cFqiPQ23dWgWgffj2QA1Q60zhrxJVYb/pubchart?oid=1222426699&format=interactive", sheets_gid="883063802", sql_file="button_name_sources.sql"